songsbyarchit/meraki-demo-bridge/demo_flows/partner/manufacturing/mx/30min.md

-[Opening]

-Hello everyone and thank you for joining us today for this Meraki MX demo, specifically tailored for the Manufacturing sector.
-As partners, we understand the unique challenges that manufacturing businesses face and how important it is to have a secure and reliable network infrastructure in place.
-Today, we will be showcasing how Meraki MX can address these pain points and help you pitch to your manufacturing customers effectively.

-[Pain Points]

-One of the key pain points in the manufacturing industry is the need for a robust and secure network infrastructure.
-With the rise of Industry 4.0 and the increasing use of IoT devices, manufacturers need a solution that can handle the high volume of data traffic while ensuring the security of their sensitive information.
-Additionally, downtime in production can be extremely costly for manufacturers, so having a network that is reliable and easy to manage is crucial.

-[Use Case 1: Secure Remote Access]

-Let's dive into our first use case - secure remote access.
-Many manufacturing businesses have employees who need to access the network remotely, whether they are working from home or on the go.
-With Meraki MX, you can easily set up VPNs for secure remote access, ensuring that your employees can connect to the network securely from anywhere. **Click 'Security & SD-WAN > Site-to-site VPN'** to see how simple it is to configure.

-[Use Case 2: Network Segmentation]

-Our second use case is network segmentation.
-In manufacturing environments, it's important to segment the network to prevent unauthorized access to sensitive production data.
-With Meraki MX, you can easily create VLANs and firewall rules to segment your network and control access to different parts of the network. **Click 'Configure > Addressing & VLANs'** to set up VLANs and firewall rules.

-[Use Case 3: Traffic Analytics]

-Lastly, let's talk about traffic analytics.
-Understanding how your network is being used is crucial for optimizing performance and identifying potential security threats.
-With Meraki MX, you can easily view detailed traffic analytics to see which applications are consuming the most bandwidth and where potential bottlenecks may occur. **Click 'Security & SD-WAN > Traffic analytics'** to explore this feature.

-[Smart Questions]

-To prompt discussion with your manufacturing customers, here are two smart questions you can ask:
-1. How do you currently handle remote access for your employees, and have you experienced any security challenges with this setup?
-2. Can you share any instances where network downtime has impacted your production process, and how quickly were you able to resolve the issue?

-Thank you for joining us today for this Meraki MX demo.
-We hope that you now have a better understanding of how Meraki MX can address the pain points of manufacturing businesses and help you pitch to your customers effectively.
-If you have any further questions or would like to explore more features, feel free to reach out to us.
+Hey there!
+Thanks for joining me today for this demo.
+I know you're a partner in the manufacturing sector, so I'm excited to show you how Cisco Meraki's MX can help address some of the challenges you might be facing with your customers.
+Before we dive in, could you share with me what trends or challenges you're seeing with customers in the manufacturing sector?
+And what do you find unique or tricky about positioning solutions in this space?

+Great, let's get started.
+One common pain point in manufacturing is the need for secure and reliable networking across multiple sites.
+With Meraki MX, you can easily manage all your sites from a single dashboard. **Let's take a look at the Meraki Dashboard now.**

+**Click 'Dashboard' > 'Security & SD-WAN'**
+**Click on a specific site to view network health and security events**

+Another key use case in manufacturing is ensuring smooth operations on the factory floor.
+With Meraki MX, you can set up quality of service rules to prioritize critical applications. **Let's navigate to the QoS settings on the dashboard.**

+**Click 'Configure' > 'Traffic shaping'**
+**Set up QoS rules for critical applications**

+Lastly, visibility is crucial in manufacturing to quickly identify and resolve network issues.
+With Meraki MX, you get real-time alerts and detailed analytics to streamline troubleshooting. **Let's see this in action on the dashboard.**

+**Click 'Monitor' > 'Appliance status'**
+**View real-time alerts and network performance metrics**

+When pitching Meraki MX to manufacturing customers, you might encounter questions like:

+Q: What are the top manufacturing pain points this addresses?
+A: Usually lack of visibility, slow troubleshooting, and complexity managing multiple sites.

+Q: How do we best position MX during the pitch?
+A: Emphasize Meraki’s ease of use, single dashboard, and fast deployment with built-in security.

+Q: What installation or deployment concerns should we be ready for?
+A: It’s typically plug-and-play, but partners should ensure licensing is pre-applied and templates are ready.

+Thanks for exploring Meraki MX with me today.
+I hope you can see how it can make a real difference for your manufacturing customers.
+Let me know if you have any more questions or if there's anything else you'd like to see!